dotlang/language/README.md

 **Notes**

 1. You can use sequence literals to implement conditionals and pattern matching.
-This is also possible by using lambdas and `assert`.
+This is also possible by using lambdas and conditional `return`.
 2. Example 1 shows a simple case of implementing pattern matching.
 3. You can also use sequence for conditionals. `true` will be mapped to index `1` and `false` to index `0`.
 4. Example 2 shows equivalent of `x = if a>0 then 200 else 100` pseudo-code.